 How to Freeze Soup

 There’s nothing better than a cozy bowl of delicious soup.
-Comforting, yummy and nutritious – soup is one of our favorite meals and the best comfort food!
-(If you love soup as much as me check out these healthy soup recipes).
+Comforting, yummy, and nutritious – soup is one of our favorite meals and the best comfort food!
+(If you love soup as much as I do check out these healthy soup recipes).

 One of the main reasons we love it so much is because of how well it freezes!
 Soup is the perfect freezer friendly meal, and in this post, we’re going to share all of our best tips for how to freeze soup!

 - the best soups for freezing

 Can I freeze homemade soup?

 Yes, you absolutely can (and should!) freeze soup, especially homemade.

 Homestyle soup does freeze well!
 Whether you’ve made chicken soup or minestrone– they do freeze well!

 Does freezing soup ruin it?
 Freezing soup does not ruin it at all.
 Freezing soup can help lock in the flavor and preserve the soup.
 The only soups that may get ‘ruined’ in the freezer are those with pasta in them.
 The pasta can absorb the liquid and get mushy.

 What is the best way to freeze soup?